menu

 Roswell Place / Heritage At Roswell North is a suburban neighborhood (based on population density) located in Roswell, Georgia.

 Roswell Place / Heritage At Roswell North real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
-Many of the residences in the Roswell Place / Heritage At Roswell North neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the Roswell Place / Heritage At Roswell North neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics